 Generalized anxiety disorder (GAD)

+Many older adults with GAD experience symptoms for the first time later in life.
 People with GAD worry excessively, day in and day out, about many things.
 They may be anxious about their health, members of their family, their jobs, and money—even when there is no real reason to worry about these things.
 Or they may feel anxious even when there’s no worry to focus on.
 Their ongoing anxiety makes it hard for them to relax.
-They may realize that their circumstances don’t warrant this kind of worry, but still can’t stop worrying.
+They may realize that their circumstances don’t warrant this kind of worry, but they still can’t stop.

 Symptoms of GAD include: